10/2025

 The intervention used the typical breeze in Hamburg to draw the attention of passers-by to a random performative choreography of windmills, surprising them on their walk between the city centre and the harbour and encouraging them to pause and rest at this location.

-The project was carried out as a pilot project within the Hamburg funding programme "Verborgene Potenziale - Gemeinschaftliche Entwicklung der Nutzungsvielfalt für eine lebendige und resiliente Hamburger Innenstadt" and was funded by the "Zukunftsfähige Innenstädte und Zentren" programme of the Federal Ministry of Housing, Urban Development and Building.
+The project was carried out as a pilot project within the Hamburg funding programme "Verborgene Potenziale - Gemeinschaftliche Entwicklung der Nutzungsvielfalt für eine lebendige und resiliente Hamburger Innenstadt" (translation: Hidden Potential – collaborative development of diverse uses for a vibrant and resilient Hamburg city centre) and was funded by the "Zukunftsfähige Innenstädte und Zentren" (translation: Sustainable city centres and town centres) programme provided by the Federal Ministry of Housing, Urban Development and Building.

 Programme: "Verborgene Potenziale - Gemeinschaftliche Entwicklung der Nutzungsvielfalt für eine lebendige und resiliente Hamburger Innenstadt"